braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder/query_templates.md

 ### Email engagement metrics by segment

-This report provides metrics for the messages sent to each specific segment, such as how many emails were sent, delivered, soft bounced, and hard bounced.
+This report provides metrics for the messages sent to each segment, such as how many emails were sent, delivered, soft bounced, and hard bounced.

 All metrics are unique over the entirety of the reporting period.
 For example, if a welcome email soft bounced one time on Nov 21, two times on Nov 22, and was never delivered:
 - The *Soft Bounces* metric for Nov 21 increases by one.